The Irrevocable Life Insurance Trust is designed to own your life insurance. What are the advantages?

 Using our scenario above, a property crafted and administered ILIT could save your beneficiaries $550,000.

 It’s not ALL Rainbows and Moonbeams: Irrevocable Life Insurance Trusts Do Have Drawbacks

 What’s the BIGGEST drawback to an ILIT owning your life insurance?
 An ILIT is irrevocable!
 That means it’s unchangeable (or, at least, more difficult and expensive to change).
 You can’t change the beneficiaries.
-If you own the life insurance policy is outright, you can change the beneficiary designation all the way up until your last breath.
+In other words if you own the life insurance policy outright, you can change the beneficiary designation all the way up until your last breath.
 With an ILIT, once your life insurance policy is owned by the ILIT, the ILIT’s (and, therefore, the insurance policy’s) beneficiaries are permanently locked-in.

 Another drawback is the added complexity.
 At our estate planning law office, we default to suggesting the simplest and most elegant estate plan.
 Less complication is often better.
 Less is more.
 Adding the complexity of an ILIT has to be “worth it” for one of reasons listed above in this article.

 To ask a legal question or get legal help from the Texas estate planning attorneys at Shutt Law Firm, use the online contact form to the right or call (214) 302-8197.
 If you prefer to meet at the office in person, the attorneys will gladly meet with you for a consultation, which you can schedule here.

 Visit www.ShuttLawFirm.com for more information on basic Texas estate planning documents, a Texas ILIT, Texas irrevocable life insurance trust creation, Texas revocable trust creation, trusts for probate avoidance, and the benefits of wills vs. trusts in Texas.